-The success of the Healthy Food Incentive Program will be measured for each project.
+The success of the Healthy Food Incentive Program will be measured for each project:

-The success of the Food Systems Education and Incubation Hub project is measured by the opening of the Food Systems Education and Incubation Hub by Economic and Community Development Institute (ECDI) and Center for Innovative Food Technology (CIFT).

-The success of the Healthy Food Small Market Grant Pilot Program is measured by the number of corner stores that will benefit from the investment.

-The success of the Grocery Store Construction Incentive Program is measured by the opening of a grocery store at the Collingwood Green development.
+- Food Systems Education and Incubation Hub project is measured by the opening of the Food Systems Education and Incubation Hub by Economic and Community Development Institute (ECDI) and Center for Innovative Food Technology (CIFT). - Healthy Food Small Market Grant Pilot Program is measured by the number of corner stores that will benefit from the investment. - Grocery Store Construction Incentive Program will be measured by the investment in a grocery store construction or rehabilitation in a neighborhood with limited food access.

-All three projects are located in LMI QCTs and will improve healthy food access for disadvantaged populations.
+All three projects are located in low-moderate income QCTs and will improve healthy food access for disadvantaged populations.

 Toledo City Council approved the use of ARPA funds for the program in the second quarter of 2023.
-Subrecipient agreements are in development for the program partner organizations that will carry out the projects.
+Subrecipient agreements are complete for all programs.
 Details by project are as follows: